Tech-Inspire-SL/TreeventX/docs/MONIME_PAYMENT_INTEGRATION.md

 ## Overview

 Monime is a payment provider for Sierra Leone (SLE currency) that handles mobile money payments.
-This guide documents the integration patterns and gotchas discovered during GatherFlow's implementation.
+This guide documents the integration patterns and gotchas discovered during TreeventX's implementation.

 **Official Docs:** https://docs.monime.io